panyao/sodacloud/README.md

 ------------
 Android, Javascript, iOS.

-Setting up a Java server-side project
+Setting up a Java server-side project [these could be clearer - what all do I need installed already?]
 ------------
 1.Download SodaCloud and SodaCloudJetty project.
 SodaCloud is the fundamental library project for all the marshalling and abstraction logic.
 SodaCloudJetty is a built upon Jetty which provides HTTP server and servlet container.